greenemichael/Sequence-Alignment/README.md

 ## USAGE:
 python SequenceAlignment.py (name of reference txt file) (query txt file) [*match txt file*]

+Square brackets indicate that the match file is optional- anchored Needleman-Wunsch will be run only if this file is supplied.
 ***********************************************************************************************

-Ex: python SequenceAlignment.py SAMPLEInput1.txt SAMPLEInput2.txt SAMPLEMatch.txt
+Ex: python SequenceAlignment.py TITIN_Human.fa TITIN_Mouse.fa TITIN_Match.txt

-In this example the SAMPLEInput1 file becomes the reference sequence and SAMPLEInput2 becomes the query.
-SAMPLEMatch is used to run anchored needleman-wunsch for the two sequences.
+In this example the TITIN_Human becomes the reference sequence and TITIN_Mouse becomes the query.
+TITIN_Match is used to run anchored needleman-wunsch for the two sequences.

-Also acceptable: python SequenceAlignment.py SAMPLEInput1.txt SAMPLEInput.txt
+Also acceptable: python SequenceAlignment.py SAMPLEInput1.txt SAMPLEInput2.txt

-In this example, the non-anchored needleman-wunsch algorithm will be run for the two given files, with SAMPLEInput1 and SAMPLEInput2 used as reference and query, respectively.
+This will